Political positions of Hillary Clinton: Environment

-Evaluating all her votes throughout Clinton's Senate career, the League of Conservation Voters (LCV) has given Clinton a lifetime 82 percent pro-environment action rating.

 Clinton accepts the scientific consensus on climate change.
-In a December 2014 speech to the LCV, Clinton said, "The science of climate change is unforgiving, no matter what the deniers may say.
-Sea levels are rising; ice caps are melting; storms, droughts and wildfires are wreaking havoc. ...
-If we act decisively now we can still head off the most catastrophic consequences."
-Clinton has called climate change "the most consequential, urgent, sweeping collection of challenges we face as a nation and a world."
+In a December 2014 speech to the LCV, Clinton said, "The science of climate change is unforgiving, no matter what the deniers may say" and that, "if we act decisively now, we can still head off the most catastrophic consequences."
+She called climate change the most consequential collection of challenges facing the United States and the world.
+In 2010, Clinton stated that she supports a green building fund and green-collar job training.

-In 2007, Clinton co-sponsored the Climate Stewardship and Innovation Act (a greenhouse gas cap-and-trade initiative proposed by John McCain and Joseph Lieberman which aimed to reduce greenhouse gas emissions by 60 percent from 2000 levels by 2050) and the Global Warming Pollution Reduction Act (a more ambitious plan propose by Bernie Sanders and Barbara Boxer which sought to reduce greenhouse gas emissions by 80 percent from 2000 levels by 2050).
-Clinton's then-colleague Barack Obama also cosponsored both bills.

-Clinton is a supporter of the Clean Power Plan (proposed by the Obama administration's EPA), which would regulate carbon emissions from power plants.
-In her speech to the LCV, Clinton stated that "the unprecedented action that President Obama has taken must be protected at all costs."
+In 2007, Clinton and Obama co-sponsored the Climate Stewardship and Innovation Act (a greenhouse gas cap-and-trade initiative which aimed to reduce greenhouse gas emissions by 60 percent from 2000 levels by 2050) and the Global Warming Pollution Reduction Act (a more ambitious plan which sought to reduce greenhouse gas emissions by 80 percent from 2000 levels by 2050).
+Clinton supported the Clean Power Plan (proposed by the EPA), which would have regulated carbon emissions from power plants.
+She stated that "the unprecedented action that President Obama has taken must be protected at all costs."